pierre3/PlantUmlClassDiagramGenerator/tools/csharp-to-plantuml/README.md

 ## Release Notes
+## 1.3.3
+- Fixed an issue where the IgnoreAttributes parameter did not work when using the default access modifier.

 ## 1.3.2
 - Add a switch to exclude "@startuml" and "@enduml" tags from the puml file.
 - Fixed to add "- "(private) as default modifier when access modifier is omitted.